 - it’s about lifestyle.

 The Little Book of Hyggee takes you through each chapter of Danmark’s lifestyle: food, clothing, home decor, cooking, travel.
 Meik Wiking gets through each of these chapters and explains why and how Danes are the happiest.
-(One of the reasons is that they consume twice the Europe’s average quantity of sweets.
+(One of the reasons is that they consume twice Europe’s average quantity of sweets.
 Cool.)
-One of the main point of their happiness is their life/work life balance.
+One of the main points of their happiness is their life/work life balance.
 While we can’t always separate these two, Danes are apparently very good at it.
 The truth is, although we have the same working schedule (well, four weeks of paid leave, not five) we can’t leave work at the office.
 And it’s difficult to let your work life at the office when you enjoy your job.

 You get a full tour of the Danish culture because Wiking included some recipes (including mulled wine), cafes and must-visit spots in Copenhagen.
 Danish lifestyle is all about feeling nice and cosy.
 Living in a cold, Northern country will make you wanna feel cosy.
-Especially when you have to spend almost 6 moths indoors because it’s dark and cold outside.
+Especially when you have to spend almost 6 months indoors because it’s dark and cold outside.

 So, without further ado, here are the reasons I think this book is an obsession:

-- it has a lot of instagram – cosy pictures;
+- it has a lot of Instagram – cosy pictures;

 - it includes pretty much everything: nice cafes to visit in Copenhagen, some traditional recipes, a DIY project, suggestions of activities that will make you feel the Danish lifestyle, some home decor tips, a little bit of fashion, travel recommendations and some stats about different cultures and happiness;